k2-fsa/icefall/egs/swbd/ASR/README.md

 (The above introduction is from the [LDC Switchboard-1 Release 2 webpage](https://catalog.ldc.upenn.edu/LDC97S62).)

-**Caution**: The `conformer_ctc` recipe for Switchboard is currently very rough and produces a high Word Error Rate, requiring more improvement and refinement.
-The TODO list for this recipe is as follows.

-## TODO List
-- [x] Incorporate Lhotse for data processing
-- [x] Further text normalization
-- [x] Detailed Word Error Rate summary for eval2000 (callhome, swbd) and rt03 (fsh, swbd) testset
-- [x] Switchboard transcript train/dev split for LM training

 ## Performance Record
 |                                |  eval2000  |  rt03  |